Top 10 Most Beautiful Arctic Animals: Stunning Pictures and Facts

 ThreatsClimate change, habitat loss, overfishing

 Puffins are not just fascinating birds; they play an essential role in marine ecosystems and are a joy to observe in their natural habitats.
-Their vibrant colours and playful nature make them a favourite among birdwatchers and nature enthusiasts alike.
+Their vibrant colors and playful nature make them a favorite among birdwatchers and nature enthusiasts.

 7. Arctic Tern: The World Traveler of the Skies